octo-technology/OpenTezos/docs/smartpy/introduction.md

 title: Introduction
 ---

-The goal of this module is to allow a developer to use the SmartPy library to write his own smart contracts.
+The goal of this module is to allow a developer to write smart contracts with SmartPy.
-In the form of a pedagogical course illustrated with an example of smart contract, the developer will have acquired the essentials to write, test and analyze his smart contract.
+In the form of a pedagogical course illustrated with an example of a smart contract, the developer will have acquired the essentials to write, test, and analyze his smart contract.

 Tezos smart contracts are written in [Michelson](https://opentezos.com/michelson), which is a stack-based language.
-It is the lowest level of a Tezos smart contract: what will be deployed on a Tezos network, is Michelson code.
+It is the lowest level of a Tezos smart contract: The Michelson code is what will be deployed on a Tezos network.
 However, if reading or writing Michelson code is still easy for small smart contracts, it can become very tedious for more complex smart contracts:

 - there are no variables nor functions
 - no syntactic sugar
 - the Michelson code cannot be broken down into several files